Bi-State Port Facilities

 Ramping up for Container Market Growth

 Innovative container-on-vessel (COV) service on the Mississippi River and adjacent inland rivers would pair with COB service as part of a hub and spoke system that would serve key consolidation ports of the St. Louis region, Memphis, Tenn., and several other feeder ports.
 The Port of Herculaneum in Jefferson County, Missouri, has been identified as a hub for a key terminal in the proposed service.
 The COV service is part of a plan calling for patented new waterway vessels that will swiftly move large volumes of goods and commodities along the inland waterways, effectively creating an all-water north-south trade lane connecting the Midwest to the lower Mississippi River and on to worldwide destinations.
-Based on recent milestones reached, including securing an appropriation of $25 million from the state of Missouri in 2022, service on the new route could be available to shippers in 2025, and shippers using the new service could see cost savings ranging from 30 to 40 percent.
+The Jefferson County Port Authority’s acquisition of approximately 18 acres along the Mississippi River from Riverview Commerce Park, LLC (RCP) in fall 2024 supports these efforts.
+It is estimated that, once launched, shippers using the new service could see cost savings of 30–40 percent.

 The Freightway’s four ports offer an abundance of industrial user real estate for commercial and industrial development.